sqlxpert/lights-off-aws/README.md

   can restrict the right to add, change and delete `sched-` tags by including the
   [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys)
   in IAM policies and permission boundaries.
-(Sometimes, restrictive policies have the effect of requiring users to change or delete one tag at a time.)

 * Never let a role that can create backups (or, in this case, set tags to prompt backup creation) delete backups as well.